Ngarluma

 The Ngarluma are an Indigenous Australian people of the western Pilbara area of northwest Australia.
-They are coastal dwellers of the area around Roebourne and Karratha.
-Not including Millstream.
+They are coastal dwellers of the area around Roebourne and Karratha, excluding Millstream.

 Language

 The Ngarluma language belongs to the Ngayarda branch of the Pama-Nyungan family.
-It is a highly inflected suffixing language, with, unusually, a Nominative-Accusative case-marking system, with verbs inflected for Tense, Aspect and Mood.
+It is a highly inflected suffixing language, with, unusually, a nominative-accusative case-marking system, with verbs inflected for tense, aspect and mood.
 The Ngarluma on contact with whites and distant tribes appeared to have reserved their grammatically complex language for conversations among themselves while adopting a simplified version when interacting with strangers.

-There are an estimated 20 full speakers, most are older generation.
+There are an estimated 20 full speakers, most of whom are elderly.

 History

 It would appear that the Ngarluma adapted quickly to the developing pearling industry along the northwest coast, perhaps travelling down to get work at Cossack 300 miles south.
 This hypothesis is based on the fact that the vocabulary list provided to a priest in 1875 by two Dalmatian Italian shipwreck survivors, Michele Bacich and Giovanni Iurich, after they returned to Italy, appears to be a creole with a strong but simplified component of Ngarluma.
 It is thought that they were extended hospitality for 3 months by the Yinikutira people who had picked up the creole from indentured Ngarluma labourers in the pearling industry.